Pediatric Proton Therapy for Cancer in Children.

 University of Florida Health is a top-ranked cancer care destination that attracts the brightest students, scholars, scientists and health care providers, all ready to tackle our patients’ greatest challenges.
 They are counting on us.
 And we intend to deliver, so that each generation is healthier than the last.
 The UF Health Cancer Center is dedicated to serving the Southeastern United States through state-of-the-art cancer treatment, prevention and education.
 The Cancer Center stands alone in the state of Florida in its unique ability to blend comprehensive patient care and innovative research in a collaborative, multidisciplinary environment.
 It boasts a membership of more than 230 researchers and clinicians from across UF and UF Health.

 As part of our mission within an academic health center, published research from the UF Health Proton Therapy Institute is setting the standards for proton therapy cancer centers worldwide.
-Our team has authored the leading studies on proton therapy for pediatric ependymoma, craniopharyngioma, low-grade glioma, rhabdomyosarcoma, and Ewing sarcoma.
+Our team has authored the leading studies on proton therapy for pediatric ependymoma, craniopharyngioma, lymphoma, low-grade glioma, rhabdomyosarcoma, Ewing sarcoma, and nasopharyngeal carcinoma.
 Patients are offered the opportunity to participate in national and international clinical trials through the Children’s Oncology Group and other consortia devoted to improving pediatric cancer outcomes.

 The UF Health Proton Therapy Institute is designated as a Florida Cancer Center of Excellence and is one of the first proton therapy facilities in the nation to be accredited in radiation oncology by the American College of Radiology.
 Our patients can expect the highest level of excellence in their treatment, delivered by an expert medical team and with the most advanced equipment.